JunehoBang/handover-simulation-in-qualnet/README.md

 The prediction is based on Bayesian regression, a probabilistic ML algorithm.
 At the beginning of the simulation, the C++ commands the MATLAB to train the ML model using the code written in trainMybrm.m. cdft.m file describes the way of calculating cummulative probability distribution of Student's t-distribution.

+Please note that the C++ file is part of the QualNet's LTE implementation that is commercial software and I modified the code.
+That is, I do not have authority to post the whole code of layer3_lte.cpp

+So I just posted the functions that contains my modification